-What will the metaverse will (and won’t) be, according to 28 experts
+What the metaverse will (and won’t) be, according to 28 experts

 We can expect self-contained virtual social worlds but also service layers and tools that unlock opportunities for creatives and entrepreneurs that the physical world can’t or won’t provide.
 It will be immersive and all-encompassing, but at the same time impact the physical world across finance, goods, and services, play, education, governance, and more.
 What it won’t be is a centralized experience.
 A centralized metaverse is not a metaverse, it’s a video game.
 A curated entertainment.
 You can’t empower creators and residents of the metaverse to shape its future without giving them ownership and the right to govern.
 So, the authentic metaverse will be a shared, collaborative space, backed by a decentralized structure.
 We are witnessing world-building as it happens.
 The old rules don’t apply.

-Nitzan Mekel-Bobrov, Chief AI Officer, eBay:
+Nitzan Mekel-Bobrov, Chief AI Officer, eBay

 It wouldn’t be an exaggeration to say that without AI, the metaverse won’t exist; as carbon is to the organic world, AI will be both the matrix that provides the necessary structural support and the material from which digital representation will be made.
 Of all the ways in which AI will shape the form of the metaverse, perhaps most essential is the role it will play in the physical-digital interface.
 Translating human actions into digital input–language, eye movement, hand gestures, locomotion–these are all actions which AI companies and researchers have already made tremendous progress on.
 Understanding what a physical object is in order to represent it digitally starts with its correct identification, the beginning of which we already see in current computer vision applications.

-Hugo Swart, vice president and GM of XR, Qualcomm:
+Hugo Swart, vice president and GM of XR, Qualcomm

 Qualcomm views the metaverse as an ever-present spatial internet complete with personalized digital experiences that spans the physical and virtual worlds, where everything and everyone can communicate and interact seamlessly.
 People will access the metaverse through any computing device–smartphone, PC, AR/VR device, etc.–as a portal to a virtual presence that mirrors aspects of real life.
 In the metaverse, unlimited users and businesses can explore, create, socialize, and participate in a wide variety of communities, daily experiences and economic activities in 2D and 3D.